Updated on 2025-12-08 GMT+08:00

 Description

 • If the download link is an OBS URL, you do not need to bind an EIP to GPU nodes.
-For details about how to obtain the driver link, see Obtaining the Driver Link from OBS.
+For details about how to obtain the driver link, see Obtaining a Driver Link from the OBS Link.

 • Ensure that the NVIDIA driver version matches the GPU node.

-• After the driver version is changed, restart the node for the change to take effect.
+• If the driver version is changed, restart the node to apply the change.

-Uninstalling the add-on will clear the GPU driver on the nodes.
-As a result, GPU pods newly scheduled to the nodes cannot run properly, but running GPU pods are not affected.
+If the add-on is uninstalled, GPU pods newly scheduled to the nodes cannot run properly, but GPU pods already running on the nodes will not be affected.

 Verifying the Add-on